8 Most Popular London Fashion Week Trends To Shop Now

 LFW Trend Spring/Summer 24: Maritime chic

 The sea is calling this spring.
 This season though, designers aren't just inspired by the mythical creatures that live underwater.
-Instead, they seemed fascinated by the shells left over after a storm, treasures found after a shipwreck, and more dishevelled iterations of mermaidcore — characterized by raw edges, fringing and barely-there crochet netted pieces woven with glittering beads, as seen at Feben, Susan Fang, and Yuhan Wang.
-For a more literal take, look to Hector Maclean who offered a "shipwrecked dress" (ruffled strips of sheer material that looked like they’ve been tattered by the sea) and a pirate-like doublet-style jacket.
+Instead, they seemed fascinated by the shells left over after a storm, treasures found after a shipwreck, and more dishevelled iterations of mermaidcore — characterised by raw edges, fringing and barely-there crochet netted pieces woven with glittering beads, as seen at Feben, Susan Fang, and Yuhan Wang.
+For a more literal take, look to Hector Maclean who offered a ‘shipwrecked dress’ (ruffled strips of sheer material that looked like they’ve been tattered by the sea) and a pirate-like doublet-style jacket.

 AdvertisementADVERTISEMENT